-Join this fantastic 10-day summer self-drive tour where you'll discover the diverse attractions of the Snæfellsnes Peninsula, visit the remote region of the Westfjords, and explore Iceland's North in-depth.
-This is the perfect opportunity for those independent travellers looking to take in the country on their own terms.
+Join this fantastic 10-day summer self-drive tour where you'll discover the diverse attractions of the Snaefellsnes Peninsula, visit the remote region of the Westfjords, and explore Iceland's North in-depth.
+This is the perfect opportunity for those independent travelers looking to take in the country on their own terms.

-Self-drive customers are privy to a number of fantastic benefits that are, by and large, inaccessible to the average traveller in Iceland.
-As an example, self-drive customers have access to 24/7 customer service support, adding a level of information and security to your trip that would otherwise not exist.
+Self-drive customers are privy to many fantastic benefits that are, by and large, inaccessible to the average traveler in Iceland.
+For example, self-drive customers have access to 24/7 customer service support, adding a level of information and security to your trip that would otherwise not exist.

-You are also able to follow a prearranged itinerary over the ten days, based on the choices and customisations made by you during the easy booking process.
+You can follow a prearranged itinerary over the ten days, based on the choices and customizations made by you during the easy booking process.
 This allows a truly personal touch to your holiday, as does the wealth of choice available regarding the level of comfort and quality in vehicles and accommodation.

-This level of freedom allows you to truly appreciate the splendour of Icelandic nature.
-Throughout your travels, you will discover cascading waters and towering mountains, dramatic canyons and glistening glaciers.
+This level of freedom allows you to truly appreciate the splendor of Icelandic nature.
+Throughout your travels, you will discover cascading waters and towering mountains, dramatic canyons, and glistening glaciers.
 Without the need to rush from one attraction to another, you will be able to fully take the time to sit back and absorb these stunning features.

 So don't delay any further!
-Hurry now, and you too can master your own holiday in Iceland with this brilliant 10-Day summer self-drive tour exploring Snæfellsnes, the Westfjords, Akureyri, Lake Mývatn and so much more.
+Hurry now, and you too can master your own holiday in Iceland with this brilliant 10-day summer self-drive tour exploring Snaefellsnes, the Westfjords, Akureyri, Lake Myvatn, and so much more.
 Check availability by choosing a date.

 On your way to Reykjavik, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.

 Driving to your accommodation in the city, you will immediately be privy to Iceland's incredible natural vistas.
-The Reykjanes Peninsula, in the country's southwest, is characterised by its rugged coastlines, dried volcanic fields and distant mountains.
-As the countryside begins to dissipate in favour of Reykjavík’s infrastructure, you'll find yourself in the urban hub of the country.
+The Reykjanes Peninsula, in the country's southwest, is characterized by its rugged coastlines, dried volcanic fields, and distant mountains.
+As the countryside begins to dissipate in favor of Reykjavik's infrastructure, you'll find yourself in the urban hub of the country.

-The Snæfellsnes Peninsula is often called "Iceland in miniature”.
+The Snaefellsnes Peninsula is often called "Iceland in miniature."
 It holds this nickname thanks to the sheer eclecticism of the region's natural attractions.
-Visitors are usually left in awe of the area's dramatic landscape, diverse animal life and magical atmosphere.
-As you traverse this incredible environment, you will forever be in the shadow of the glacial stratovolcano, Snæfellsjökull, that gives the peninsula its name.
+Visitors are usually left in awe of the area's dramatic landscape, diverse animal life, and magical atmosphere.
+As you traverse this incredible environment, you will forever be in the shadow of the glacial stratovolcano, Snaefellsjokull, that gives the peninsula its name.

 Start by paying a visit to the sandy beach, Ytri-Tunga, famed for its resident seal colony.
 Here, you'll be able to walk right down to the shoreline to get a closer look at some of this country's most beloved finned inhabitants.